AdamBedel/Arden-Vul/README.md

   - Shields may be sundered as a reaction to reduce incoming damage from a single attack by 1d12.
 Magic shields have their modifier-in-4 chance to survive unscathed, otherwise losing -1 from their modifier.

 ## Other Rules
-  - Slot-Based Encumbrance Rules, see cc2.
-TLDR:
+  - Slot-Based Encumbrance Rules (cc2) TLDR:
       - One-handed items, shields = 1 slot
       - Two-handed items, ranged weapons = 2 slots
       - 3 torches, 3 oil flasks, or 3 rations = 1 slot